pegasystems/pega-helm-charts/docs/Deploying-Pega-on-AKS.md

 2. [Prepare your AKS resources – 45 minutes](#prepare-your-aks-resources--45-minutes) – create an AKS cluster, an SQL database, and a storage resource in your Azure account.

-4. [Deploying Pega Platform using Helm charts – 90 minutes](#installing-and-deploying-pega-platform-using-helm-charts--90-minutes) – customize a configuration file with your AKS details and use kubectl and helm to install and then deploy Pega Platform onto your AKS cluster.
+4. [Deploying Pega Platform using Helm charts – 90 minutes](#installing-and-deploying-pega-platform-using-helm-charts--90-minutes) – customize a configuration file with your AKS details and use kubectl and Helm to install and then deploy Pega Platform onto your AKS cluster.

 5. [Logging into Pega Platform – 10 minutes](#logging-into-pega-platform--10-minutes) – configure your network connections in your DNS zone so you can log onto Pega Platform.